ubclaunchpad/sync/README.md

 # Sync
 [![Build Status](https://travis-ci.com/ubclaunchpad/sync.svg?branch=master)](https://travis-ci.com/ubclaunchpad/sync)

-Sync is a synchronous YouTube streaming app for you watch videos with friends interactively.
-You can chat and video call with friends.
-Create playlists in your rooms for endless viewing.
+Sync is a synchronous YouTube streaming app for you to watch, share, and talk about videos with your friends.
+Chat and video call your friends, and create endless playlists to watch videos together.

 ## Dependencies
 - [Node.js](https://nodejs.org/)